zigavaupot/blogger/select-ai-and-rag/select-ai-and-rag.md

 * actual generated answer: *The average life expectancy of a kangaroo is about 4-6 years.
 However, in captivity, kangaroos may live as long as 20 years*.
 * reference to a file that actually contains required information: *Sources:   - files/S08_set1_a1.txt.txt (https://swiftobjectstorage.eu-frankfurt-1.oraclecloud.com/v1/frllu0v1kplh/select-ai-rag-data/files/S08_set1_a1.txt.txt)*

-Another example is about Gustav Klimt, famous Austrian painter:
+Another example is for instance a question about Gustav Klimt, famous Austrian painter:

 ![Gustav Klimt?](https://github.com/zigavaupot/blogger/blob/main/select-ai-and-rag/images/question-klimt.png?raw=true)